coraliewilliams/sim-meta-eco-evo/README.md

-# sim-meta-eco-evo
+#  Modelling approaches for meta-analyses with dependent effect sizes in ecology and evolution

-Simulation study of multilevel meta-analysis with dependent effect size estimates in ecology and evolutionary biology
+Simulation study of modelling approaches for meta-analysis with dependent effect size estimates in ecology and evolutionary biology.